tymyrddin/purple/source/docs/audits/picking-the-route.md

 Beyond
-these four sit others an executive is likely to meet: SOC 2 where customers, often American ones, ask for an assurance report rather than a certificate; DORA for financial entities, with its own ICT risk and resilience testing expectations; data protection audits under GDPR; sector schemes such as TISAX in automotive.
+these four sit others an executive is likely to meet: SOC 2 where customers, often American ones, ask for an assurance report instead of a certificate; DORA for financial entities, with its own ICT risk and resilience testing expectations; data protection audits under GDPR; sector schemes such as TISAX in automotive.

 Penetration tests and red team exercises are not audits at all, though they produce the effectiveness evidence